Salvadoran Pupusa

 Slow-smoked, shredded pork shoulder with BBQ sauce on a bun, often with coleslaw.

 The San Antonio puffy taco: a disk of fresh masa deep-fried raw so it balloons into a light, hollow-walled shell, folded hot and filled with picadillo.
-The crackle is the whole signature.
+The crackle is its signature.

 Three meats, layered along a loaf of pan de agua with papitas inside the close, the Puerto Rican sandwich whose name carries its specification along the Santurce panadería network.